 Such writers, composers and artists, who often acted as 'spokespersons' for particular cultural and political movements, and even for an entire age, are especially useful in providing us with diverse examples of Joan's symbolic durability and adaptability in Western culture, presenting the reader with revealing insights into each artist, group and movement which has appropriated her, from the Enlightenment and the early stirrings of Romanticism (c.
 1750) to the Modernist responses of the 1920s and 30s.

 The uniqueness of Joan's brief career, which led her from remote village to the stake at Rouen, seems to have provided each age with an anchor wherewith to steady its own particular vision of the world.
 Yet, while all the works examined make their own particular contribution in this respect, it is the contention of this study that Claudel's and Honegger's oratorio of 1935 is the most complete expression of the historical Joan and of her durability and adaptability as 'transformed' reality.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 West, William Davenport, "Joan of Arc as a revelatory symbol in eighteenth, nineteenth, and early twentieth century literature, music, art and sculpture" (1994).
 Languages, Literatures, and Linguistics - Dissertations.
-Paper 10.
+10.